 In Fall, you can’t miss the explosion of roadside color that is Hale’s Apple Farm as you drive along Route 116 just north of Sebastopol, CA. The riot of piles of brilliant gourds can cause the unwary traveler to swerve.
-Best pull over for a better look.
+The best pull over for a better look.
 Orange and white pumpkins of all sizes; butternut, acorn, speckled swans, and turban squash are all artfully draped in trees or applied as humorous accents to antique farm equipment in front of the picture-perfect redwood barn.

 This picturesque barn is the HQ for Dave Hale’s farm.
 Dave has been an apple farmer for 30 years in Sebastopol (Sonoma County), CA, and has seen the apple industry come and go over the years—mostly go.
 Falling apple prices, rising grape prices, and encroaching development have all contributed to the downsizing of small farms.
 In the old days, Dave used to farm 90 acres.
 Now he is down to 20.

 2010 was the straw that broke the camel’s back.
 Dave had worked hard for years growing apples for market and watching apple prices continue to drop until he could just make enough to pay his workers.
 The final blow came when a large corporate apple processor offered $125 a ton for his tree-ripened apples, that’s a puny 6 cents a pound.
 “That was it,” Dave recalled.
 “I said, ‘I’m done with corporations.’”
 Dave then cut back to direct sales: he only sells out of his farm stand (open August through November), the Palo Alto Farmers’ Market (where he has sold for 27 years), a few restaurants, and to “good companies like you guys” [The FruitGuys].